cjlennon-dev/cjlennon/README.md

 # A.  Foundation patterns

+Foundation patterns are required for authors and contributers to cjlennon modules to collaberate effectively.

 ## Pattern: Everything is a module

 In the cjlennon system, everthing, from application functionality, deployment pipeline tooling, css styling and so on (i.e. _everything_) is encapsulated within a module.

-A module is a unit of functionality that is designed to achieve a single, specific purpose.
+A module is a self-contained unit of functionality that is designed to achieve a single, specific purpose.
 A module:

 - accepts a single input (e.g. an event) and results in a single outcome (e.g. a component is rendered, a web page is rendered, a Lambda function is updated, emails are sent and so on)
-- is self-contained.
+- is self-sufficient.
 That is the module has no dependencies on software other than what is fully contained in the module itself (after install).
 Because 'no module is an island' modules will generally rely on other services, these dependencies need to be services interacted with over http(s)
+- has one or more contributers who support and improve the module through its life-cycle
 - is documented
 - resides in a single code repository (e.g. a single github repo)
 - is small.
-Of course 'small' is subjective - the point being that less is more when it comes to module authoring.
+Of course 'small' is subjective - the point being that 'less is more' when it comes to module authoring.
-- includes instructions and / or code that allows the user to host the module.
-So the module sees the 'big picture' and enables end considers all aspects of the SDLC including production hosting and support (devops)
+- is hosting, production and support aware.
+The module should include instructions and optionally code (e.g. terraform, cloudformation etc scripts) which will install the module into production, fully ready to receive and process events passed in
 - is responsible for handling  / logging problems encountered (see the 'responding to problems' section later)
 - is responsible for handling its own state.
 Persisting to the database as needed, the module must support a stateless architecture